 Drunk driving crashes are accidents that need not have happened.
 Period.

-We’d like to never had another client come through our door seeking justice for a drunk driver accident.
+We’d like to never have another client come through our door seeking justice for a drunk driver accident.
 Until then, it’s important that we all work to get the number of serious traffic accidents and wrongful deaths caused by Florida drunk drivers as low as possible.

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.